IFRS 16 assessments and interpretation of leases raise many questions

 Which rent should be used as a basis?

-In the case of an IFRS 16 assessment, the use of a modified retrospective method can be the rent 1.1.19 which forms the basis for the calculation of the obligation 1.1.19.
-It is not necessarily the amount stated in the lease or what was paid on the last invoice for 2018.
-The rent may have to be indexed on 1.1.19.
-The amount may also include payment for elements other than renting the asset.
+In an IFRS 16 assessment, the use of the modified retrospective method may be the rent on 1.1.19 that forms the basis for the calculation of the liability on 1.1.19.
+It is not necessarily the amount stated in the lease or the amount paid on the last invoice for 2018.
+The rent may be index-linked on 1.1.19.
+The amount may also include payment for elements other than the lease of the asset.

 What payments are associated with the lease of the asset, and what are non-lease elements?